slbailey/Retrovue-playout/docs/domain/PlayoutControlDomain.md

   - Effects: initiates producer drain, keeps PaceController ticks active, records teardown start time.
   - Postconditions: `playout_control_teardown_duration_ms` logged once producer signals stopped; if timeout exceeded, escalates to forced stop and increments `playout_control_latency_violation_total`.
 - `GetState(channel_id)` – Returns current control state with timestamps for auditing; side-effect free.
+- `loadPreviewAsset(path, assetId, ringBuffer, clock)` – Loads a producer into the preview slot in shadow decode mode.
+  - Preconditions: Producer factory must be set via `setProducerFactory()`.
+  - Effects: Creates producer for specified asset, destroys any existing preview producer, starts producer in shadow decode mode (decodes frames but does not write to buffer), stores in preview slot.
+  - Postconditions: Preview slot contains producer running in shadow mode with first frame decoded and cached; live slot unchanged.
+- `activatePreviewAsLive(renderer)` – Seamlessly switches preview slot producer to live slot at ring buffer boundary.
+  - Preconditions: Preview slot must be loaded with a producer that has decoded at least one frame (shadow decode complete).
+  - Effects: Aligns preview producer PTS to continue from live producer's last PTS, atomically swaps ring buffer writer pointer, preview producer exits shadow mode and begins writing, live producer stops gracefully.
+  - Postconditions: Live slot contains the producer; preview slot is empty; ring buffer persists with continuous frame stream; renderer continues seamlessly with no reset.
+  - **Constraint**: Slot switching occurs at a frame boundary, and the engine guarantees that the final LIVE frame and first PREVIEW frame are placed consecutively in the output ring buffer with no discontinuity in timing or PTS.
+- `getPreviewSlot()` / `getLiveSlot()` – Returns const reference to preview/live slot for inspection; side-effect free.

 ## Guarantees